Eclipse Development Process

 Adopters are the individuals and organizations that adopt Eclipse technology for inclusion in their own products and services.

 The Eclipse Architecture Council (AC) is a council of experienced Eclipse committers responsible for identifying and tackling any issues that hinder continued technological success and innovation, widespread adoption, and future growth of Eclipse technology.
+The Eclipse Architecture Council is formally defined in section VII of the Bylaws of the Eclipse Foundation.

 The business and technical affairs of the Eclipse Foundation are managed by or under the direction of the Eclipse Board of Directors.